Yumeng-Jin/Yumeng-Jin/README.md

 🌱 I’m interested in __Machine learning__, __Natural Language Processing__, __Web-Scraping__, __Visualizations__ and __SQL__.
 So basically most of my projects are topics related to them.
 Also most are based on __Python__ language.

-> 😄 I am actively seeking opportunities that will allow me to contribute to, and grow with, a team that values innovation and data-driven decision-making.
+> 😄 I am actively seeking opportunities that will allow to contribute to, and grow with, a team that values innovation and data-driven decision-making.

 📫 So, Please feel free to reach out to me at yumjin@ucdavis.edu for any professional inquiries or opportunities where my passion and skills can make a difference!!